arc53/DocsGPT/README.md

 ## Development environments

 ### Spin up mongo and redis
-For development, only 2 containers are used from docker-compose.yaml (by deleting all services except for Redis and Mongo).
+For development only 2 containers are used from docker-compose.yaml (by deleting all services except for Redis and Mongo).
 See file [docker-compose-dev.yaml](./docker-compose-dev.yaml).

 Run